Kloudless/kloudless-java/README.md

 modifiedFileContent.delete();
 ```

-#### Get RawData from upstream service
+#### Getting RawData from Upstream Services

 The Kloudless API unifies data retrieved from the upstream service.
 However, if you would like to
-parse the raw data returned, please set the `X-Kloudless-Raw-Data` header attribute to `true`.
-The
+parse the raw data returned yourself, you can set the `X-Kloudless-Raw-Data` header attribute to
-raw data will be returned in the `raw` field of the JSON response.
+`true`.
+The raw data will be returned in the `raw` field of the JSON response.

 ```java
 Map<String, Object> headers = new HashMap<String, Object>();